 - Using a sharp knife, finely dice tomatoes.
 Add to the bowl along with their juices and toss to coat the bulgar wheat.
 Finely dice the shallot and mince garlic, and add to bowl.

-- Using half a bunch of parsley at a time, chop off half of the stems and discard them.
+- Using half a bunch of parsley at a time, chop off half of the stems and discard or save for other use.
 Finely cut the parsley leaves and stems (See Note 4).
 Go over them once again to cut as finely as possible.
 Add to the bowl and repeat with remaining parsley.

 - Separate the mint leaves from their stems and discard stems.
 Stack the mint leaves, several at a time, and cut them as finely as the parsley.
 Add to the bowl and repeat with remaining mint leaves.

-- To the bowl add lemon juice, olive oil, garlic, allspice, salt, black pepper and optional sumac.
-Use large spoons or salad tongs to lightly toss and combine all ingredients.
+- To the bowl add lemon juice, olive oil, allspice, salt, black pepper and optional sumac.
+Use large spoons to lightly toss and combine all ingredients.
 Taste for flavor, add seasoning if needed, then cover bowl with plastic wrap and chill in refrigerator for 30 minutes.

-- Serve traditionally, at room temperature, or chilled if you prefer.
-Stir before serving.
+- Stir before plating.
+Serve traditionally, at room temperature, or chilled if you prefer alongside some chips or pita.

 - Use any tomato if you prefer.
 I prefer Roma (also known as plum tomatoes) as they are firmer and easier to dice into very small pieces.
 Or, substitute pomegranate arils, which have a tart-sweet flavor.